 Besides, planning some summer events can turn that seasonal energy drain into an opportunity for team building.

 Hold some company get-togethers during the summer months.
 A barbeque.
 A trip to the beach.
+When’s the last time you’ve gone to a Baseball Game?
 Spending a little time in the sun can build morale.

 You don’t have to stop at big events though.
 You can punctuate normal days with smaller events.
 If you have room outside, set up some picnic tables, so people can eat their lunches in sun.
-Put a grill out there too and occasionally host some mini-barbeques.
 If you have enough people, invite some food trucks to come during lunchtime.

 Making the workday a little more fun can lower the temptation to play hooky.